nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Repo URL must be a valid link
   - Description can be anything, as long as it is not blank
   - Any number of tags can be added, where each new tag would require the prefix tg/ before the tag

+Note: Please enter a valid repository URL.
+Taskmania is an offline application and can only check the validity of the URL, and not whether the repository exists.

-Example: `add n/Blair project dl/29-02-2020 00:00:00 ru/http://github.com/a/b.git d/Coding in Greenwich tg/challenging hell`
+Example: `add n/Blair project dl/29-02-2020 00:00:00 ru/http://github.com/a/b.git d/Coding in Greenwich tg/hell tg/abs`

 Adds a new project with the
 - projectName Blair project
 - deadline of 29 February 2020 midnight
 - URL for the team repository
 - Coding in Greenwich as the description
-- 2 tags "challenging" and "hell"
+- 2 tags "hell" and "abs"

 ### Delete a project from the catalogue `delete `